Men's Curl Club

 Pattern

-Tighter zig-zag pattern with less visible curl loops.
+Tighter zig-zag coils with less visible loops.

 Signs